edgedb/edgedb/docs/ai/python.rst

 Python
 ======

-:edb-alt-title: EdgeDB AI's Python package
+:edb-alt-title: Gel AI's Python package

 The ``edgedb.ai`` package is an optional binding of the AI extension in EdgeDB.
 To use the AI binding, you need to install ``edgedb-python`` with the ``ai``